Buzzshot Bookings: Custom Fields

 • T-shirt sizes or similar fixed choices

 You must add at least one option when using the dropdown type.
+Each option can have its own fee and its own calendar icon (see Charging a Fee and Calendar Icons below).

 Short Text